 The Boston Division is available to make presentations and to attend career days and fairs in the New England area.
 To request a speaker, please e-mail our Community Outreach Specialist at firstname.lastname@example.org.
 Please keep in mind that we need at least four to six weeks advance notice.

 The FBI Youth Academy Program educates high school students about the mission, goals, and inner workings of the FBI.
 We detail the policies, procedures, initiatives, and techniques that guide our investigations.
 We talk about our major investigations and provide a variety of “hands-on” exercises that illustrate the duties and responsibilities of the FBI.

-Candidates for this program must be between the ages of 13 and 18 and must obtain permission from a parent/guardian and school principal or guidance counselor.
+Candidates for this program must be between the ages of 14 and 17 and must obtain permission from a parent/guardian and school principal or guidance counselor.
 Candidates must also complete an application and agree to attend the entire day’s session.
-The Youth Academy Program is held two times a year.
+The Youth Academy Program is held once a year.

 FBI Citizens Academy

 |2015 FBI Boston Citizens Academy class

 The Boston Citizens Academy builds lasting relationships with community and business leaders in the New England area through an intensive program that provides an inside look at the FBI over the course of several weeks.
 The sessions include presentations on our efforts to combat terrorism, violent crime, organized crime and drugs, and white-collar crime.

 The Academy runs six consecutive Thursday evenings from April through May.
 A Saturday session includes a SWAT demonstration and hands-on shooting.

 |The 2015 FBI Boston Citizens Academy class attends Range Day.